Mexican authorities say remains found in shallow grave are those of missing American

 The discovery of the remains and the motorcycle was made nearly 300 miles southwest of where Devert was last heard from in January.

-Del Sardo said Ann Devert spent time in Mexico after her son’s disappearance, meeting local authorities and residents in the western Mexican state of Michoacan in an attempt to find him.
+Del Sardo said Ann Devert spent time in Mexico after her son’s disappearance, meeting local authorities and residents in the southwestern Mexican state of Michoacan in an attempt to find him.
 There was hope with unconfirmed tips that he was being held at a ranch.
-Last week, she learned of the remains and the bike in the shallow grave.
+This week, she was notified of the remains and the bike in the shallow grave.

 Mexican authorities said the motorcycle was found along a road leading to La Majahua beach in Guerrero.
 The statement said “10 packages of what appeared to be narcotics (marijuana and cocaine)” were found near the motorbike and body.

 Devert, 32, had not been in touch with his mother or girlfriend in New York since January 25.
-That day he sent girlfriend Sarah Ashley Schiear a text message via the WhatsApp messenger app.
+That day he sent girlfriend Sarah Ashley Schiear an ominous text via the WhatsApp messenger app.

 “Just got an hour and a half long escort out of some area it was too dangerous for me to be,” the message said.
 “Stopping for lunch and … voila Internet. … Gonna get back on the road soon.
 Apparently there’s another military escort waiting for me in some other town… I’m running way late because of the crazy military stuff…hopefully get a chance to talk to you tonight when I (hopefully) finally arrive.”